conkolas/hover-cards/README.md

 Small components for animatable content card grid.

 ## Usage
-Open app root directory and run `npm start`.
-The app is now running on `http://localhost:3000/`.
+First install static `serve` server with `npm install -g serve`.
+Go to app root directory and run `serve -s build`.
+The app is now running on `http://localhost:5000`.

 ### Used dependencies
 - Styled-components